rishabh-bector/pixelsorter/README.md

 A description of all the commands and their arguments:

 ##### Classic
 The classic pixel sort.
-Creates intervals in either the vertical or horizontal direction (`vertical`) based on pixel brightness being over or under (`reverse_threshold`) a certain threshold (`threshold`).
+Creates intervals in either the vertical or horizontal direction (`vertical`) based on pixel brightness being over or under (`reverse_threshold`) a certain `threshold`.
 Sorts those intervals based on pixel brightness, and then places them back in decreasing or increasing order (`reverse`).
 See [this website](http://satyarth.me/articles/pixel-sorting/) for a better explanation of the algorithm.

 `classic <vertical: bool> <reverse: bool> <reverse_threshold: bool> <threshold: uint>`